 Shortlisted applicants will be invited to submit a full proposal and a link to the full application form will be sent to them with the outcome letter.
 Please note that previous versions of the full applications form will not be accepted.
-Applicants will be notified of the outcome of their full proposal application approximately three weeks after the SDO commissioning board meeting.
+Applicants will be notified of the outcome of their full proposal application approximately three weeks after the SDO Commissioning Board meeting which is currently scheduled for March 2011.
 Please note these dates may be subject to change.